 The motivation for this study are many.
 Although numerous studies are available on financial inclusion as well as economic output, two fundamental gaps exist in the literature.
 First, there is little empirical evidence available on financial inclusion and its implications for output and the sectors of the economy.
 Two, a huge part of the literature on financial inclusion has been devoted to its measurement and promotion, to the detriment of the empirical evaluation of its impacts.
 In fact, in the case of Nigeria, empirical evidence is scarce and little data is obtainable for any significant insights for policy direction.
 Additionally, analysing financial access and usage in a single study will provide insight on whether there are any differences in their impacts on the economy as well as the sectors and show the reasons why the results might be different.
-This may also indicate that sector-specific information is vital since results could differ among the sectors of the Nigerian economy.
-Moreso, with the growing initiatives in developing a financially inclusive economy, it would be worthwhile to explore the nexus between financial inclusion and economic output in Nigeria.
+This may also indicate that sector-specific information is vital since results could differ among the sectors of the Nigeria.
+In other words, it would be fitting to place financial inclusion and economic output in Nigeria.
 In other words, it would be fitting to place financial inclusion within the broader context of economic output.
 By examining the issues empirically, therefore, we provide solid and conclusive evidence for policymakers.